peaBerberian/RxPaired/README.md

      ```

   3. In a second terminal build both the client and inspector and serve them by
-     running those commands at the root of the RxPaired repository:
+     running those commands also at the root of the RxPaired repository:
      ```sh
      cd client
      npm install # install the RxPaired-client's dependencies